-The Ultimate Guide To Setting A Marketing Budget For Small Business
+The Ultimate Guide To Setting A Marketing Budget For IT Companies

-Many businesses get their start as a one-man operation and rely almost exclusively on word of mouth, referrals, and other organic offline means to get past their initial growth stages and establish a revenue stream.
+Many IT companies get their start as a one-man operation and rely almost exclusively on word of mouth, referrals, and other organic offline means to get past their initial growth stages and establish a revenue stream.
 Once the initial founders outgrow their capacity and begin to hire employees, the need to develop a more formal sales and marketing process arises.
 This is due in part to the fact that employees will almost never care about the growth and future success of the company as much as the founders do and as such, won’t work their networks to bring in additional sales.
 This is a point where many businesses stumble and get stuck in a perpetual cycle of stagnant growth, employee turnover, and burnout.
-A big part of this vicious cycle is because business owners are often experts in a trade or craft and lack formal training in building a sales and marketing engine to sustain their business.
-The first step in overcoming this barrier is to set an adequate marketing budget and that’s why this article will serve as The Ultimate Guide To Setting A Marketing Budget For Small Business.
+A big part of this vicious cycle is that IT company founders are often experts in a trade or craft and lack formal training in building a sales and marketing engine to sustain their business.
+The first step in overcoming this barrier is to set an adequate marketing budget and that’s why this article will serve as The Ultimate Guide To Setting A Marketing Budget For IT Companies.

 Project Annual Revenues

 The first step in determining an adequate marketing budget is to project your annual revenues for the upcoming year.
 Developing projections can be a topic all on its own but make sure to be realistic about your projections.
 Make sure you consider factors like macroeconomic conditions, microeconomics conditions, previous years’ performance, and the sophistication and effectiveness of current marketing efforts.

 Develop a worst-case scenario, a best-case scenario, and a best-guess scenario, then add them together and divide by 3 to get an average of your projections.